a-r-t/JPaint/README.md

 ## How to run this project?

-You should be able to just download and run the JAR file in the Releases section as long as you have Java installed (and to be safe, grab a modern version, such as >= 17).
+You should be able to just download and run the JAR file in the Releases section as long as you have Java installed.
+I've been developing and testing this app with Java version 17, so I recommend a Java version >= 17 be installed to run this.
+I think technically it may be able to work with as low as Java 9 worst case...but once again I do not recommend using the app with a Java version below 17.

 You can also clone and run the project yourself.
 It does not use any external libraries.